-- Pastoral Counselor: An employee of an institution, who is associated with a religious order or denomination, recognized by that religious order or denomination as someone who provides confidential counseling and who is function within the scope of that recognition as a pastoral counselor. - Professional Counselor: An employee of an institution whose official responsibilities include providing physiological counseling to members of the institution's community, and who is functioning within the scope of his or her license or certification.
+- Pastoral Counselor: An employee of an institution, who is associated with a religious order or denomination, recognized by that religious order or denomination as someone who provides confidential counseling and who is functioning within the scope of that recognition as a pastoral counselor.

+- Professional Counselor: An employee of an institution whose official responsibilities include providing physiological counseling to members of the institution's community, and who is functioning within the scope of their license or certification.